lrstanley/marill/README.md

 ## How does it work?

 The general idea is that you place Marill on the server you would like to test.
 Marill by default will then figure out the list of domains that server is hosting.
-Marill will then begin to act much like a browser, crawling each site (and all resources like images/css/javascript/etc if `--resources` is used).
+Marill will then begin to act much like a browser, crawling each site (and all resources like images/css/javascript/etc if `--assets` is used).
 It will then pass each resource it fetches through the list of builtin, or external tests.
 Each domain is given a starting score of 10, and each test has a pre-defined weight.
 If the test matches, that score is applied to the main score.
 If the score falls below the minimum configured score, it is considered failed.

 ### Examples: